-Finally, the 2007 Code on Social Security in the SADC provides that everyone in SADC who has insufficient means of subsistence to support themselves and their dependents should be entitled to social assistance, in accordance with the level of socio-economic development of the particular Member State (par 5.1).
+The 2007 Code on Social Security in the SADC provides that everyone in SADC who has insufficient means of subsistence to support themselves and their dependents should be entitled to social assistance, in accordance with the level of socioeconomic development of the particular Member State (par 5.1).
 The right to social assistance is specifically extended to those in need who are old, unemployed/dependent on survival activities, or disabled (paras 10.1, 11.1 and 14.1).